eduMFA/eduMFA/edumfa/static/README.md

 The Web Client acts as a Single Page Application that communicates with the eduMFA backend service.
-You could as well install and run the Web Client on another exposed Webserver, while shielding the orginial eduMFA backend service in a more protected network segment.
+You could as well install and run the Web Client on another exposed Webserver, while shielding the original eduMFA backend service in a more protected network segment.

 The eduMFA Web Client is licensed under the AGPLv3.